Managing extreme heat at your workplace

 Step 1: Is heat an issue in your workplace?

-Extreme heat can impact people working in both indoor and outdoor work places.
+Extreme heat can impact people working in both indoor and outdoor environments.
 Your workplace might be particularly susceptible to heat-related problems if you answer ‘yes’ to one or more of the following questions:

 - Has anyone ever been affected by heat in your workplace?